AI & Agents

 For a workflow that generates and stores a report:

-- File: Connect the output variable from the PDF generation node.
+• chunk: Connect the file bytes from the PDF generation node.

 For an agent-style chatflow:

 If you are building a conversational agent rather than a fixed workflow, add fastio_storage to the agent's tool list in the app configuration.
 The agent will decide when to call the upload or list tools based on the user's request.
-For example, a user could say "save this analysis to my project folder" and the agent would call uploadFile with the right parameters.
+For example, a user could say "save this analysis to my project folder" and the agent would call uploadFile with name, size, chunk, action=create, instance_id, and folder_id.
 The key difference between workflows and chatflows: workflows call the tool at a fixed step, while agents call it dynamically based on conversation context.

 Retrieving and Sharing Stored Files